itchio/itch-docs/integrating/api/README.md

 * Get a proof of purchase

 For example, you might want your online play servers to be only accessible
-by users who have purchased a legitimae copy of your game, and to all press users.
+by users who have purchased a legitimate copy of your game, and to all press users.

-For more information, refer to the **API key** part of the [app manifest](../manifest.md) page.

-_Note: our API offering will continue to expand over time.
+> Note: our API offering will continue to expand over time.
 If you have particular needs
-for your game's release, don't hesitate to get in touch with us at _[_hello@itch.io_](mailto:hello@itch.io)
+> for your game's release, don't hesitate to get in touch with us at [hello@itch.io](mailto:hello@itch.io)

+## Getting started

+For more information, refer to the **API key** part of the [Manifest actions](/integrating/manifest-actions.md) page.